UK debt ratio to rise this year, breaks Osborne target

+* Moody's assigns AAA to Oklahoma City's GOULT refunding; outlook is negative

-LONDON British net public debt will rise this year as a share of economic output, Chancellor George Osborne said as he missed his commitment for the ratio to fall each year until at least 2020.
+LONDON, March 16 British net public debt will rise this year as a share of economic output, finance minister George Osborne said as he missed his commitment for the ratio to fall each year until at least 2020.

 Osborne told parliament that debt, as a percentage of gross domestic product, would stand at 82.6 percent in the 2016/17 financial year, falling to 77.2 percent by 2019/20.